 Meets third Monday of the month, 6:30-7 p.m.
 Contact Dawn Lewis, email@example.com or call 301.338.0224

 Meets third Wednesday of the month, 12-1 p.m.
 Contact Arlene Kleinman, arleneklcws or call 410.627.9466

 Meets second Wednesday of the month, 12-1 p.m.
 Contact Pat Maans, Bill.firstname.lastname@example.org or call 443.528.0260.

 Early-Stage Memory Loss Support Groups

+Virtual Memory Cafes provide forums for socializing.
+A list of virtual memory cafes can be found here.
 The environment fosters an atmosphere of trust, safety and confidentiality.
 When the time comes that the person with dementia or their care partner is no longer benefitting from the early-stage support group, facilitators assist in offering other options to help meet the family’s needs.
 Prescreening is required.
-Contact Yolanda Wright at email@example.com or 410.561.9099 ext.1848.
-Click here for a full listing of Alzheimer's Association support groups in Maryland.
+Contact Yolanda Wright at email@example.com or 443-632-9718.